Computational tools for twisted topological Hochschild homology of equivariant spectra: The equivariant B okstedt spectral sequence

-The construction of twisted topological Hochschild homology recalled in Section \ref{sec:relTHH} produces a genuine $S^1$-spectrum.
-We restrict to a cyclic subgroup $G$ of $S^1$ and compute its associated $RO(G)$-graded homology.
+The construction of twisted topological Hochschild homology recalled in Section \ref{sec:relTHH} produces an $S^1$-spectrum.
+We restrict it to a $G$-spectrum and compute its associated $RO(G)$-graded homology.
 Viewed as a $G$-spectrum, the twisted topological Hochschild homology of a $G$-ring spectrum is isomorphic to the $G$-equivariant topological Hochschild homology over the twisted module ${}^gR$.

-\begin{prop} For every genuine $G$-ring spectrum $R$, there is a natural isomorphism of $G$-spectra:
+\begin{prop} For every $G$-ring spectrum $R$, there is a natural isomorphism of $G$-spectra:

 \end{prop}